Configure a Rover like Yahboom or SCUTTLE

 The base component in control tab

-On the Keyboard tab, you can toggle the keyboard control to active.
+In the Quick move section, you can toggle the keyboard control to active.
 With the Keyboard toggle active, use W and S to go forward and back, and A and D to arc and spin.

 Try driving your base around using the WASD keyboard controls.

-If you do not see the base card in the CONTROL tab, check the LOGS tab for possible setup or configuration errors.
+If you do not see the base card in the TEST panel, check the LOGS tab for possible setup or configuration errors.

 Next steps